Checklist: Mastectomy Without Reconstruction or With Reconstruction Using a Tissue Expander

 • Wash from your neck to your feet with 4% CHG solution.
 Avoid your head and genital area.

 • Dry yourself with a clean towel.
-Don’t use lotion, cream, deodorant, makeup, powder, perfume, or cologne afterward.
+Do not use lotion, cream, deodorant, makeup, powder, perfume, or cologne afterward.

-• Take only the medications your healthcare provider told you to take.
+• Only take the medicines your healthcare provider told you to take.
 Take them with a small sip of water.

 Showering